Case Brief

 Judgment

 Overruled.
-Two consenting adults of the same sex gender have the right to engage in intimate sexual activities at the privacy of their homes.
+Two consenting adults of the same sex gender have the right to engage in intimate sexual activities in the privacy of their homes.

 Reasoning

-The court observed that no historical precedent in particular prohibited homosexual conduct in the American laws.
+The court observed that no historical precedent, in particular, prohibited homosexual conduct in American laws.
 Besides, it would be difficult to enforce a legal punishment for agreements that were consensual.

-The Bowler’s Court relied on historical traditions the prohibited homosexual acts, and so it was overrated since it was likely determined on religious perspective other than the moral preferences for justice.
+The Bowler’s Court relied on historical traditions that prohibited homosexual acts, and so it was overrated since it was likely determined from a religious perspective rather than the moral preferences for justice.

 The court also observed that several states that had laws prohibiting homosexuality never prosecuted the convicts.
-This was an implication of widespread legal and social acceptance of consenting homosexual adults engaging in sexual activities in private in which it cited the case of Planned Parenthood v.
-Casey in 1992 as the evidence for the tendency (Franke, 2004).
+This was an implication of widespread legal and social acceptance of consenting homosexual adults engaging in sexual activities in private, which cited the case of Planned Parenthood v.
+Casey in 1992 as evidence for the tendency (Franke, 2004).

 Concurring (O’Connor)

-The majority’s argued their decision that it was improper to invalidate the Texas statute.
-The law should only punish the homosexual conduct, and it is a violation of equal protection if it is held unconstitutional.
+The majority argued their decision that it was improper to invalidate the Texas statute.
+The law should only punish homosexual conduct, and it is a violation of equal protection if it is held unconstitutional.
 The goal of the state, therefore, is to harm unpopular political groups.

 Dissenting (Scalia)

-They observed that the Bowers was supposed to be accorded some respect based on the principles of Stare decisis.
-Beside the Courts ought to have taken the consideration of the public opinion, or the foreign laws would have been instrumental when making the determination.
+They observed that the Bowers were supposed to be accorded some respect based on the principles of Stare decisis.
+Besides, the Courts ought to have taken the consideration of the public opinion, or the foreign laws would have been instrumental when making the determination.

 Dissent (Thomas)

-He observed that the statute is at times “uncommonly silly” and deserve to be repealed.
-And, that there is not much in the Bill of Rights or the constitution that can bar the state from enacting the law which had caused the stalemate.
+He observed that the statute is, at times, “uncommonly silly” and deserves to be repealed.
+And that there is not much in the Bill of Rights or the Constitution that can bar the state from enacting the law that had caused the stalemate.

 The Lawrence v.
 Texas was a phenomenon and a landmark case that brought an overhaul in the US law on homosexuality and gay rights.
 The case decriminalized the conduct of homosexuality, and any consensual adults of the same sex can engage in intimate sexual activity in their private places (Wardenski, 2004).
-The case therefore granted rights to the homo and heterosexuals to engage in the sexual acts and their rights is protected under the constitution of the United States.
+The case therefore granted rights to the homo and heterosexuals to engage in sexual acts, and their rights are protected under the constitution of the United States.

 References